poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 #### Languages using this method

-- ALGOL 68 (not kwown to be used in any real code though)
+- ALGOL 68 (not known to be used in any real code though)
 - Bracmat
 - C
 - C++